-Soil samples will be collected based on 2 or 2.5-foot intervals, depending on the length of the sampling barrel used by the driller.
+Soil samples will be collected based on 2- or 2.5-foot intervals, depending on the length of the sampling barrel used by the driller.
 After the sample core is collected, the field personnel will field screen using a pre-calibrated photoionization detector (PID) and record the readings.
 The field screen will be conducted by notching the soil in the core with a hand trowel or other pre-cleaned hand tool, and briefly placing the PID in the notch to measure impacts.
 The screening, in addition to visual and olfactory observations (e.g., observing apparent hydrocarbon staining), will aid in identifying the portion of the sample interval to retain for potential laboratory analysis (i.e., the portion with the greatest suspected hydrocarbon impact).

 Based on the field screening, a soil sample will be collected from the core representing the greatest suspected hydrocarbon impact.
-If the current core section being screened does not appear to be impacted to a level equal to or greater than a preceding core section, no sample will be collected.
+No soil samples will be collected below the field-apparent water table.
+If the current core section being screened does not appear to be impacted to a level equal to or greater than a preceding core section, one soil sample will be collected immediately above the field-interpreted water table for laboratory analysis.
 The sample retained for potential laboratory analysis will be placed in a laboratory-provided 4-ounce glass jar(s), sealed, labeled, and stored on ice.
-After the boring and soil screening are completed, the collected sample associated with the highest PID reading will be retained and shipped in an ice-filled cooler under standard chain-of-custody to TestAmerica Laboratories, Inc. in Corpus Christi, Texas.
+After the boring and soil screening are completed, the collected sample associated with the highest PID reading will be retained and shipped in an ice-filled cooler under standard chain-of-custody to TestAmerica Laboratories, Inc. in Pensacola, Florida.
 Samples not retained for analysis will be disposed of with the soil cuttings.

-Samples will be analyzed per the guidance established by Attachment A to Order No. R-13506-D, NMAC Section 19.15.17.13, Table 1, for the presence of benzene, toluene, ethylbenzene, and total xylenes (BTEX) by United States Environmental Protection Agency (EPA) Method SW846 8021B; total petroleum hydrocarbons (TPH) by EPA Method 418.1, and chlorides by EPA Method 300.
+Samples will be analyzed per the guidance established by Attachment A to Order No. R-13506-D, New Mexico Administrative Code (NMAC) Section 19.15.17.13, Table 1, for the presence of benzene, toluene, ethylbenzene, and total xylenes (BTEX) by United States

+Environmental Protection Agency (EPA) Method SW846 8021B; total petroleum hydrocarbons (TPH) by EPA Method 8015 M, and chlorides by EPA Method 300.